Young couple admiring flowers in the city.

 Personal loan

 A personal loan is an installment loan.
 You’ll get all the money in one lump sum and pay it back in equal installments over a predetermined repayment term, usually 2 to 5 years.
-You can use money from a personal loan to pay for just about anything.
+You could use money from a personal loan to pay for just about anything.

 Personal loans also need to be repaid with interest.
 Your lender will set the payment schedule, based on how much you borrow.